chaudhs769/SimpleGitCli/README.md

-# SimpleGitCli - Work in progress
+# SimpleGitCli - Docs branch
 ### What is SimpleGitCli?
 SimpleGitCli is a git tool to simplify your daily git commands.
 ### What is the advantage of SimpleGitCli